 XML namespace

-The Simple Binary Encoding XML schema is identified by this URL [tentative]:
+The Simple Binary Encoding XML schema is identified by this URL:

-xmlns:sbe=http://fixprotocol.io/2017/sbe
+xmlns:sbe=http://fixprotocol.io/2016/sbe

 Conventionally, the URI of the XML schema is aliased by the prefix “sbe”.

 Caution: Users should treat the SBE XML namespace as a URI (unique identifier), not as a URL (physical resource locator).
 Firms should not depend on access to the FIX Trading Community web site to validate XML schemas at run-time